 - Salaries for entry-level positions are in the region of £19,500 to £24,000, although salaries can vary considerably depending on the role, type of organisation and sector.

 - The range of typical starting salaries for PhD holders is £26,000 to £35,000, although some marine laboratories and research organisations pay on a university lecturer scale, which can be higher.
-Reaching the higher end of the scale is dependent on experience.
+Reaching the higher end of this scale is dependent on experience.